mihaiconstantin/parabar/README.md

 backend$start(specification)
 ```

-Finally, we can run a task in parallel by calling the `sapply` method on the
+Finally, we can run a task in parallel by calling, e.g., the `sapply` method on
-`backend` instance.
+the `backend` instance.

 ```r
 # Run a task in parallel.